Why should you learn Rust?

 Compilers aren't something that normally comes to mind when working on a project.
 It's just the thing that builds your program and sometimes emits cryptic error messages for pasting into a Google search.

 The Rust compiler ships a new version every six weeks.
-About every three years, a special version called an edition is shipped.
+Not only that, but around every three years, a special version called an edition is shipped.

 Editions are Rust's way of introducing large, potentially breaking changes, without impacting the Rust ecosystem.
 Once an edition ships, all new Rust projects you create will default to the new edition, and each edition is guaranteed to build & run as long as Rust exists.